 Some disputes about contracts can be resolved using the Civil Claims List at the Victorian Civil and Administrative Tribunal.
-For information about the types of disputes the tribunal will hear see Civil Claims List.
+For information about the types of disputes the tribunal will hear see Civil Disputes List.

 To lodge an application you can complete the Civil Claims List’s online application form, attach the required documents, and pay the fee.